hayeah/mustache/README.md

 ParseFile(filename string) (*Template, error)
 ```

-There are also two additional methods for using layouts (explained below); as well as several more that can provide a custom Partial retrieval.
+There are also two additional methods for using layouts (explained below); as well as several more that can provide a
+custom Partial retrieval.

-The Render method takes a string and a data source, which is generally a map or struct, and returns the output string.
+The `Render` method takes a string and a data source, which is generally a map or struct, and returns the output string.
 If the template file contains an error, the return value is a description of the error.
-There's a similar method, RenderFile, which takes a filename as an argument and uses that for the template contents.
+There's a similar
+method, `RenderFile`, which takes a filename as an argument and uses that for the template contents.

 ```go
 data, err := mustache.Render("hello {{c}}", map[string]string{"c": "world"})